 Auckland Council conducted 27 in-depth interviews with individuals who were responsible for purchasing and/or preparing food within their households.The interviewees resided in various locations around the Auckland region and each spent a week recording their food waste (both avoidable and unavoidable) in a food waste diary before being interviewed.

 As a result of this research the Love Food Hate Waste New Zealand Campaign was launched in 2016.

-If you would like more information about this project or any of the research which has been undertaken, please contact email@example.com or ph 09 476 7164
+If you would like more information about these projects or any of the research which has been undertaken, please contact firstname.lastname@example.org or ph 09 476 7164